 Every day, high school teachers are making a difference in students’ lives, all across the country.
 Are you interested in becoming a teacher?
-NWCCD’s Associate of Science in Secondary Education program follows state and national standards, and is based on current research in best practices to ensure the very highest quality instruction in teacher education.
+Northern Wyoming Community College District’s (NWCCD) Associate of Science in Secondary Education program follows state and national standards, and is based on current research in best practices to ensure the very highest quality instruction in teacher education.

 As a student the Education program, you will be well-prepared to meet the challenges and demands of teacher certification by being immediately immersed in the field of education through joint partnerships with local and area schools and childcare centers.
 Education faculty members serve as your advisors and mentors, making sure you are learning the skills you need to succeed as an educator.